Wolverine971/9takes/src/blog/people/techies/Jason-Calacanis.md

 Calacanis consistently states that hard work is the key to his success, which echoes Type 3's tendency towards workaholism.
 However, it's his flexibility and determination where we truly see the Type 3 shine.
 When his venture, Mahalo, struggled, he didn't give up.
 Instead, he transformed it into a successful YouTube video content provider, Inside.com, demonstrating Type 3's adaptive, success-focused nature.

 Furthermore, through his popular podcast, "This Week in Startups," Calacanis exemplifies a Type 3's charm and charisma.
-His ability to captivate audiences, motivate, and inspire others aligns with the natural leadership and charm commonly seen in this Enneagram type.
+His ability to captivate audiences, motivate, and inspire others aligns with the natural leadership and appeal commonly seen in this Enneagram type.

 ## Jason's impact on "The All in Podcast"